taflaj/oldprompt/README.md

 * weight=`normal`|`bold`, if set to `bold`, displays in bold font.
 Default is `normal`.
 * fullname=`yes`|`no`, if set to `yes`, displays the fully qualified hostname.
 Default is `no`.
 * limit=`<n>`, where `<n>` specifies the maximum length of the directory section.
 Default is unlimited.
+* time=`yes` | `no`, if set to `yes`, displays the time elapsed on the previous command.
+Default is `no`.

 The foreground `<fg>` and background `<bg>` colors are calculated using the formula `16 + 36 * r + 6 * g + b`, where `r`, `g`, and `b` are respectively the red, green, and blue components, each on a scale of 0 to 5.
 If a color is not specified, then it assumes the default foreground or background color.

 For example, `PROMPT='cozy=no; status=88/226; user=226/58; host=58/226; dir=58/231; command=226/; limit=25; weight=bold; fullname=no'` shows the prompt in different shades of yellow using bold fonts and red status indicators.
 It only displays the top portion of the hostname and limits the directory section to 25 characters.
 Commands typed by the user are displayed in bold bright yellow on a transparent background.
+It does not display the time elapsed on the previous command.

 ## Standalone Usage ##